ossner/TUMGAD/README.md

 Hence there may be different definitions in this project than you are used to.

 ## How to Use
+There are 2 main ways to use this resource:
+1. You can look at the [MarkDown (.md) files](https://sebastianoner.github.io/TUMGAD/routes) to find some description on how the Algorithm/Data Structure works (Either on Github or look at )
+2.
 Visit [sebastianoner.github.io/TUMGAD](https://sebastianoner.github.io/TUMGAD)
 ## Contributing